NEAR-Edu/welcome-track/docs/Developers/02-Quick Reference/02-Cookbook.md

 import { useContext } from 'react';
 import { NearContext } from './lib/near-provider';

+/**
+ * Create a new contract object from the NEAR wallet object given the id and methods of
+ * the smart contract.
+ *
+ * @param {Object} contractConfig The smart contract configuration.
+ * @param {string} contractConfig.contractId The id of the smart contract.
+ * @param {Object} contractConfig.contractMethods The methods of the smart contract.
+ * @param {string[]} contractConfig.contractMethods.viewMethods The view methods of the smart contract.
+ * @param {string[]} contractConfig.contractMethods.changeMethods The change methods of the smart contract.
+ */
 export const useContract = ({
   contractId,
   contractMethods: { viewMethods, changeMethods },